Mohamed-Teba/Registration-Form-Web-Page/README.md

 # Registration Form Web Page 📝

-Welcome to the **Registration Form Web App**, a modern and responsive front-end project designed for user registration and login.
+Welcome to the **Registration Form Web Page**, a modern and responsive front-end project designed for user registration and login.
 Built with HTML, CSS, and JavaScript, this web app provides a seamless user experience with a sleek design, smooth form transitions, and local storage for user data management.

 ---